Scriptim/bash-prompt-generator/README.md

 ### Your Prompt

-The *Your Prompt* sections lists all elements that are currently part of your prompt.
+The *Your Prompt* section lists all elements that are currently part of your prompt.

 ![Your Prompt](./docs/bash_prompt_generator_your_prompt.png)